A relationship with a narcissist.

 You know something isn’t right, you don’t know what, and you may be too scared to leave.

-You believe you are at fault for causing arguments and as the narcissist is saying things like.
+You believe you are at fault for causing arguments, and as the narcissist is saying things like.
 “You’re not the person I met.
 “You’ve gained weight.”
-Or “You don’t take care of yourself, and you don’t take care of me.” often you are struggling with crippling depression and anxiety, as your so busy trying to please them, you are not able to take care of yourself, so you believe what they are saying to be true, not understanding that being around them is the cause to all your mental and physical health problems.
-You then begin to try even harder to please the narcissist, losing more and more of yourself, while they gain more control over you.
+Or “You don’t take care of yourself, you don’t take care of me.” often you are struggling with crippling depression and anxiety, as your so busy trying to please them, you are not able to take care of yourself, so you believe what they are saying to be true, not understanding that being around them is the cause to all your mental and physical health problems.
+You then begin to try even more to please the narcissist, losing more and more of yourself while they gain more control over you.